matovu-farid/hello-rails-react/README.md

 ## Description

-The recipe is created with ruby on rails and allows logged in users to create recipes from food items they have available.
-It also allows them to view public recipes shared by other users.
+The hello rails react is created to help me lean how to integrate rails with react code

 ![screenshot](./screenshot.png)